blackbaud/stache1/guide/index.md

 The Client Credentials flow is used by the developer to access data that is related to their partner client application.
 This flow is used the **xyz** end points.

 <p class="alert alert-info">The Client Credentials flow does not include authorization and therefore cannot be used to access or manage a user’s private data.
-This flow is described in [RFC-6749](http://tools.ietf.org/html/rfc6749#section-4.4).<p>
+This flow is described in <a href="http://tools.ietf.org/html/rfc6749#section-4.4">RFC-6749</a>.</p>

 ### Implicit Grant Flow

 {% include note.html priority='medium' note='This needs more work.' %}

 Implicit grant flow is for clients that are implemented entirely using JavaScript and running in the resource owner’s (partner client application user's) browser.
 You do not need any server-side code to use it.